Integral Eye Movement Therapy (IEMT) &

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an extensively researched, effective psychotherapy method proven to help people recover from trauma and other distressing life experiences, including PTSD, anxiety, depression, and panic disorders.

-EMDR therapy does not (necessarily) require talking in detail about the distressing issue or completing homework between sessions.
-EMDR therapy, rather than focusing on changing the emotions, thoughts, or behaviours resulting from the distressing issue, allows the brain to resume its natural healing and processing.
+Both therapies do not (necessarily) require talking in detail about the distressing issue, feeling or emotion, or completing homework between sessions.
+IEMT & EMDR therapy, rather than focusing on changing the emotions, thoughts, or behaviours resulting from the distressing issue, allows the brain to resume its natural healing and processing.

 EMDR therapy is designed to resolve unprocessed (traumatic) memories in the brain.
 For many clients, EMDR therapy can be completed in less sessions than other therapies.